Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency is high, averaging 207 trips per day across all routes, which translates to approximately 3 weekly trips per individual stop.
+Service frequency averages 207 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport